crazycodr/standard-exceptions/README.md

   - Validation (namespace)
     - IncorrectLengthException
+    - InvalidDateTimeException
+    - InvalidEmailException
+    - InvalidFormatException
+    - InvalidIPAddressException
+    - InvalidJSONException
     - InvalidLengthException
+    - InvalidNumberException
+    - InvalidPostalCodeException
+    - InvalidRegexException
     - InvalidValueException
+    - InvalidXMLException

 Automatically deprecated exceptions
 -----------------------------------
 - BadMethodCallException in favor of BadFunctionCallException
 - IllegalValueException in favor of InvalidValueException
-- ArrayUnderflowException in favor of ArrayAlreadyEmptyException
+- ArrayUnderflowException in favor of ArrayIsEmptyException
 - IncorrectLengthException in favor of InvalidLengthException
-- InvalidKeyException in favor of InvalidIndexException
+- InvalidIndexException in favor of InvalidKeyException

 New exceptions and namespaces
 =============================